Guest from the Future

 Guest from the Future (Гостья из будущего, Gostya iz budushchego) is a five-part Soviet children's science fiction television miniseries, made at Gorky Film Studio, first aired in 1985.
 It is based on the 1978 novel One Hundred Years Ahead (Сто лет тому вперёд, Sto let tomu vperyod) by Kir Bulychov.

 The series starred Natalya Guseva as Alisa Seleznyova, a girl from the future who travels to the present and Aleksei Fomkin as Kolya Gerasimov, a boy, who lives in the year 1984 and travels to the year 2084.

 The series was highly popular in the Soviet Union.
-It is still periodically reran in former Soviet nations, as well as other countries.
+It is still periodically aired in former Soviet nations, as well as other countries.

 Plot

 Part 1

 Two schoolboys, Young Pioneers Kolya Gerasyimov and Fima Korolyov, follow a mysterious strange lady to an abandoned house.
 When they enter the house, they find no trace of the stranger, but in the empty basement Kolya discovers a secret door that leads to a room with a technical device in it.
 Curious Kolya starts pressing some buttons and activates the device that "transfers" him to another place.
 We learn that this place is the institute of time research.
 Employees return from time travels to different periods and deliver artifacts that are inventoried by Werther, an android who holds a secret crush on the stranger whose name is Polina.
 Kolya sneaks around the corridors but is eventually caught by Werther, who starts inventorying him, assuming that he was brought in by Polina.
 It is at this point that Kolya learns that he has travelled through time to the year 2084.
 Werther considers putting him in the museum, but then decides to send him back in time in order to cover up what he thinks to be Polina's mistake.
 Kolya persuades him to let him catch some sights of the future first.
 On his exploration, Kolya learns about teletransportation, humanoid aliens, antigravity and space flight.
 He also makes contact with a grandpa Pavel, a 130-year-old man who is intrigued by his 1980s school uniform.